 How can we know genuine freedom in Christ, when injustice and bondage continue to constrain our wellbeing and divide us from each other?
 What does ministry look like when we face the injustices and seek God’s transformation of ourselves and our communities?

 In today’s 3MMM episode, James, a participant in the Learning Pastoral Imagination study, tells us about growing up in an openly, racially divided city and school.
 He was among the first African-American youth to integrate both schools and several sports teams.
 The pain and anger from those experiences were real and lasting.

-Somehow through the pain and trauma James experienced, and supported with the loving words of his own mother, God called James to liberation and transformation.
+Somehow through the pain and trauma James lived through, and supported with the loving words from his own mother, God called James to liberation and transformation.
 God also called him to ministry.
 As a pastor, God inspired James to build bridges in his community, bridges that are part of transforming the neighborhood and the church.

 How do we build bridges?

 This is one of the questions posed by the Alliance of Baptists president Michael-Ray Matthews this weekend in Washington, D. C. He was interviewing, Rev. Jacqui Lewis, pastor of Middle Collegiate Church in New York City.

 And what did Rev. Lewis have to say about bridges that transform injustice?